whosonfirst/py-mapzen-whosonfirst-utils/README.md

 ## Known knowns

-* The `mzg-csv-to-s3` tool does not overwrite files or offer any logic for comparing two files.
+* The `mzg-csv-to-s3` tool does not attempt to compare timestamps on local and remote files so if you need to overwrite files you'll have to pass the `--overwrite` flag.

 * The `mzg-csv-to-s3` tool does not know how to do things in parallel (or use more than one processor).